-We understand there is increasing concern about COVID-19 (Coronavirus) among travellers, employees and the public.
+At John C. Munro Hamilton International Airport, health and safety is our top priority.
+We understand there is increasing concern about COVID-19 among travellers, employees and the public.
 The Public Health Agency of Canada (PHAC) continues to assess the public health risk associated with COVID-19.
-Please find links to useful additional information below.
+Our goal is to provide you with regular updates on operations at Hamilton International as we continue to monitor developments within the community and our industry.

 What Hamilton International Airport is Doing

-- Increased frequency of cleaning and disinfecting high traffic areas throughout the terminal.
+- Increased frequency of cleaning and disinfecting in high-traffic areas throughout the terminal.

 What You Can Do